Maksydenko/Practices/README.md

 <details>
 <summary><b>📋 Specification:</b></summary>

-1. Write a Python-script that displays the message “Hello world”.<br>
+1. Write a Python-script that displays the message “Hello world”.
-2. Rewrite the first script to display three any messages.<br>
+2. Rewrite the first script to display three any messages.
-3. Write a Python-script to reads values for the length and width of a rectangle and returns the area of the rectangle.<br>
+3. Write a Python-script to reads values for the length and width of a rectangle and returns the area of the rectangle.
-4. Write a program that requests the user to enter two numbers and prints the sum, product, difference and quotient of the two numbers.<br>
+4. Write a program that requests the user to enter two numbers and prints the sum, product, difference and quotient of the two numbers.
 5. Write a program that reads in the radius of a circle and prints the circle’s diameter, circumference and area.
 Use the constant value 3.14159 for π.
 Do these calculations in output statements.
 </details>

+---

 ### **Practical work 1**